0x4007/travel-stipend/docs/system-patterns.md

 The application implements a robust error handling approach:

-1. **Try-Catch Blocks**: Individual conference processing is wrapped in try-catch to prevent one failure from affecting others.
+1. **Try-Catch Blocks**:
+    - The main calculation loop likely wraps individual conference processing (needs verification in CLI/batch processing code).
+    - The `calculateFlightCostForConference` function now uses a `try...catch` block specifically for the `scrapeFlightPrice` call.
-2. **Graceful Degradation**: When components fail (e.g., web scraping), the system falls back to alternative methods.
+2. **Graceful Degradation**:
+    - **Flight Scraping:** On failure, the flight cost defaults to `0` instead of halting the calculation.
+The source is marked as "Scraping failed" or "Scraping returned null".
+    - **City Matching:** Falls back to fuzzy matching if exact match fails.
-3. **Error Logging**: Errors are logged to the console with context about which conference caused the issue.
+3. **Error Logging**: Errors during flight scraping are logged to `console.error`.
+Other errors are logged with context.
-4. **Multi-level Fallbacks**: The system has multiple fallback levels for critical operations.
+4. **Multi-level Fallbacks**: The system primarily relies on the flight scraping fallback to `0` and the city matching fallback.
+The distance-based flight cost fallback is not currently active in the main calculation flow.

 ## Extension Points